EdutainmentLIVE/swf-theme/README.md

 // returns the color lightened by the darkenAmount in the colorSettings
 ```

-NOTE: All color processes are handled by [TinyColor](https://github.com/bgrins/TinyColor)

 ### Color Settings

 NOTE: These are passed in when creating the theme e.g.: